-Embark aboard the Expedition in the afternoon and depart Longyearbyen in the late afternoon.
+Embark the Expedition in the afternoon and depart Longyearbyen in the late afternoon.
+Arrival transfer included.

-Taking advantage of local ice and weather conditions, explore the Northwest Spitsbergen National Park, one of those rare places on Earth blessed with both awe-inspiring landscape and compelling history.
+Taking advantage of local ice and weather conditions, explore the Northwest Spitsbergen National Park, one of those special places on Earth blessed with both awe-inspiring landscape and compelling history.

 Mandatory Travel Insurance:

-Arrival transfer from the meeting point to the ship in Longyearbyen; departure transfer in Reykjavik (depending on the flight); cabin accommodations and meals aboard the ship; beverages including coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear on loan (waterproof boots for US sizes 6-16); and a complimentary wind- and water-resistant parka.
+Arrival transfer from the meeting point to the ship in Longyearbyen, departure transfer from the ship to the airport; shipboard accommodations and meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; parka; gear on loan (insulated, waterproof boots for US sizes 6-16).
 Subject to change without notice.

-Airfare; travel insurance (required); passport and visa fees; discetionary gratuities; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; fuel surcharge may apply.
+Airfare; travel insurance (required); passport and visa fees; discetionary gratuities; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; fuel surcharge may apply.